dockersamples/genai-app-demo/tests/TESTCONTAINERS.md

 The tests use Testcontainers to create:

-1. An Ollama container running Llama 3.2 (1B parameter model)
-2. A backend container with the Go API server
+1. A backend container with the Go API server
-3. A frontend container with the React application (optional)
+2. A frontend container with the React application (optional)

 All containers are connected via a Docker network to ensure proper communication.